-When Shelly Ford enrolled in the Graduate Certificate in Medical Management at the Kelley School of Business, she couldn’t have predicted a pandemic would change the world a few months later.
+When Shelly Hamilton enrolled in the Graduate Certificate in Medical Management at the Kelley School of Business, she couldn’t have predicted a pandemic would change the world a few months later.

 As the occupational therapy manager for IU Health Methodist, University and Saxony hospitals, Shelly enrolled in the program to gain the business skills to “do her job better,” but she had no idea how it would prepare her for what was to come.

 “COVID-19 has greatly impacted our work.
 Our therapists are helping these patients recover.
-We’re involved in several studies on proning interventions with these patients — it’s been a lot of learning,” she says.
+We’re involved in several studies to provide interventions for these patients — it’s been a lot of learning,” she says.
 “I knew our team is amazing, but the level of initiative, flexibility and learning they achieved to volunteer their time and constantly adapt to evolving guidelines is incredible.”

 As their leader through this crisis, Shelly applied lessons from the Kelley School course on leading through healthcare changes.
 She says it was an exceptional start to the program, which set her up for the seismic shift in healthcare that arrived on her doorstep in early 2020.